 Google advertising network in a nutshell

-Google assesses as main metrics the change in its pay per clicks change and the change in its cost per click (defined as average amount Google charges advertisers for each engagement by users ).
+Google assesses as its main metrics the change in its pay per clicks change and the change in its cost-per-click (defined as the average amount Google charges advertisers for each engagement by users ).

 Breaking down the other side of the Google business model

 Google’s other revenues consist primarily of revenues from: